 in the day of the Lord Jesus.

 Paul was confident that the Corinthians would vindicate him at the Judgment Seat of Christ (2 Co 5:10-11).
-This event will also make it clear that Paul has been transparent with the Corinthians.
-The “day of the Lord Jesus” is the Rapture, that is, when He comes again to take the church with Him.
+This event would also make it clear that Paul had been transparent with the Corinthians.
+The “day of the Lord Jesus” is the Rapture; that is, when He comes again to take the church with Him.

 Paul had no fear of what the Judgment Seat of Christ would reveal about his motives in ministry.

 The Judgment Seat of Christ will raise the curtain on all deceit and reveal those who lived with integrity.

 Christians should be transparent in what they say and do.
 To veil our intentions is to mislead others.
 There should be no equivocation by us at all.
 This is the opposite of carrying a hidden agenda (2 Co 4:2-3).